 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is port mapping and how does it work?
+What is port mapping, and why is it important?

 Open an interactive chat with Bash